ltzmax/maxcogs/imageonly/README.md

 # ImageOnly Help

-Only allow images in a channel or links.
+Only allow images in a channel.

 # imageonly
  - Usage: `[p]imageonly `